rachelcluke/mixology-society/README.md

     \
     &nbsp;

 - There is also a hover effect over the links, again to improve user experience.
+The colour the button changes to, suits the website's colour scheme.
     \
     &nbsp;